-With effect from 21 October 2019, the group-wide supervisor of Prudential plc changed to the Hong Kong Insurance Authority ('IA').
+With effect from 21 October 2019, the Group-wide supervisor of Prudential changed to the Hong Kong IA.
 To align Hong Kong's regulatory regime with international standards and practices, the Hong Kong IA has developed a new Group-wide Supervision ('GWS') Framework for multinational insurance groups under its supervision.
 The GWS Framework is based on a principle-based and outcome-focused approach, and allows the Hong Kong IA to exercise direct regulatory powers over the designated holding companies of multinational insurance groups.
-On 24 July 2020 the Insurance (Amendment) (No. 2) Ordinance, being the enabling primary legislation providing for the GWS Framework, was enacted.
-This primary legislation is supported by subsidiary legislation and guidance material from the Hong Kong IA.
-The relevant subsidiary legislation, including the Insurance (Group Capital) Rules, was tabled before the Legislative Council on 6 January 2021 and will come into operation on 29 March 2021.
-The GWS Framework is expected to be effective for Prudential upon designation by the Hong Kong IA in the second quarter of 2021, subject to transitional arrangements.
-Prior to the GWS Framework becoming effective for the Group, Prudential remains subject to the Regulatory Letter signed with the Hong Kong IA.
-This letter outlines the interim supervision arrangements from 21 October 2019 when the Hong Kong IA became the group-wide supervisor of the Group.
+On 24 July 2020, the Insurance (Amendment) (No. 2) Ordinance, being the enabling primary legislation providing for the GWS Framework, was enacted and it became effective on 29 March 2021.
+Further subsidiary legislation, including the Insurance (Group Capital) Rules also became effective on 29 March 2021.
+The legislation is supported by the guideline on group supervision released by the Hong Kong IA on 14 May 2021.
+The GWS Framework became effective for Prudential upon designation by the Hong Kong IA on 14 May 2021, subject to transitional arrangements allowed in legislation which have been agreed with the Hong Kong IA.